Difference between Inverter Compressor and Normal Compressor in Refrigerator

 However, the power consumption depends on the brand, size and model of the refrigerator.

-But you’ll get a fair idea on knowing that the Annual Energy Consumption of Whirlpool 245 L 2 Star Frost-Free (Non-Inverter) Double Door Refrigerator is 244 kilowatt hours.
+But you’ll get a fair idea on knowing that the Annual Energy Consumption of Whirlpool 265 L 2 Star Frost-Free (Non-Inverter) Double Door Refrigerator is 230 watts.

 Non Inverter Refrigerator